dancer1325/kotlin-website/docs/topics/jvm/java-to-kotlin-interop/java-to-kotlin-interop.md

 [//]: # (title: Calling Kotlin from Java)

-Kotlin code can be easily called from Java.
+* from Java -- can easily call -> Kotlin code
-For example, instances of a Kotlin class can be seamlessly created and operated in Java methods.
+  * _Example:_ instances of a Kotlin class -- can be seamlessly -- created and operated | ".java"
-However, there are certain differences between Java and Kotlin that require attention when integrating Kotlin code into Java.
+* if you integrate Kotlin code | Java -> check differences Java vs Kotlin
-On this page, we'll describe the ways to tailor the interop of your Kotlin code with its Java clients.
+  * ⭐goal of this document ⭐

 ## Properties